Avalanche backpacks for enhanced safety whilst touring

 Voyaging through untouched snowy landscapes is an unforgettable experience.
-But in alpine regions, avalanches always pose a threat.
-Avalanche airbags are a fundamental component for handling danger.
-Avalanche airbags make it possible to carry other avalanche safety equipment.
-They come with mechanisms that greatly improve your chances of survival, and they allow you to carry other avalanche safety equipment.
+But when adventuring in alpine regions, avalanches always pose a threat.
+Avalanche backpacks are therefore a must-have whilst touring in such regions.
+These feature special mechanisms that can greatly improve your chances of survival, and they allow you to carry other avalanche safety equipment.
 In many cases, an avalanche backpack can save your life as well as the lives of your touring partners, so you should definitely have one as part of your freeriding and ski touring equipment.

 Avalanche backpacks with airbag systems

-The airbag is activated by means of a trigger pull on the shoulder strap.
-In various systems, tour members can also activate the trigger by remote control.
+The airbag is activated by pulling a trigger on the shoulder strap.
+Some systems can even be activated by others via a remote control.

-Some avalanche backpacks pursue a different path.
-They allow victims to make the best use of the residual air available to them.
-Snow can consist of more than 50% air, even in wet snow avalanches.
-Systems like the AvaLung System by Black Diamond make use of this air.
+Some avalanche backpacks work in a different way by allowing a victim to make the best use of the residual air available to them.
+Snow can consist of more than 50% air, even in wet snow avalanches, so systems like the AvaLung System from Black Diamond make use of this air.

-The system includes a breathing tube that creates an artificial air pocket is created via a breathing circuit.
-These systems recover air from the snow when you inhale.
-And when you exhale, they release it through a valve in the back.
-This significantly improves your chances of being discovered alive.
+The system includes a breathing tube that creates an artificial air pocket.
+It recovers air from the snow when you inhale, and when you exhale, it releases it through a tube in the back.
+This significantly improves your chances of being recovered alive.

-Any good avalanche airbag provides room for other types of rescue equipment.
-These include avalanche transceivers, avalanche probes, and avalanche shovels.
-Additional features vary greatly depending on immediate requirements and the size of your wallet.
-Some backpacks are furnished with additional back protectors that shield your back from inevitable collisions.
-Some models also have well-insulated hydration systems that still work reliably after several hours in snow and ice.
+Any good avalanche backpack provides room for other types of rescue equipment.
+These include avalanche transceivers, avalanche probes and avalanche shovels.
+Additional features vary greatly depending on your needs and budget.
+For example, some backpacks feature additional back protectors that shield your back in the event of an impact.
+Some models also have well-insulated hydration systems that still work reliably after being out for several hours in the snow and ice.

-Regardless of technical finesse, even the best avalanche backpack can't replace careful planning and adequate experience in evaluating the site.
+Regardless of all their technical features, even the best avalanche backpack can't replace careful planning and experience in assessing the terrain.